ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 the most stringent preference levels when failure to meet the property would break the application's functionality.
 For example, they can set the Selection Property "Reliable Data Transfer", which is a core assumption of many application protocols, as Required.
+However, since this comes at the cost of flexibility of the transport system, such strict choices should be made with care.
 Implementations of this interface should also raise any detected errors in configuration as early as possible, to help ensure that inconsistencies are caught early in the development process.